idevourkittens/2024-q1-javascript-basics/README.md

-# My Game is Cool!
+# i be learning that javascript cuh

 Make sure you give it a good description here...